About

 Owner and Consultant

-Christie is passionate about harnessing the effectiveness of ABA strategies to improve the lives of her clients and their families.
-She focuses on making ABA exciting and approachable by designing interventions that are practical and meaningful for each family.
-Her favorite moments are celebrating with clients and families as they make progress towards their goals.
+Christie is passionate about harnessing the effectiveness of ABA strategies to improve the lives of their clients and their families.
+Christie focuses on making ABA exciting and approachable by designing interventions that are practical and meaningful for each family.
+Christie's favorite moments are celebrating with clients and families as they make progress towards their goals.

 Qualifications: MA, BCBA, LBA

-Christie Stiehl is a master’s-level Board Certified Behavior Analyst (BCBA) and Licensed Behavior Analyst (LBA) in Kansas and Missouri.
-She received her masters degree in Behavior Analysis under Dr. Dorothea Lerman at University of Houston-Clear Lake.
+Christie Stiehl is a master’s-level Board Certified Behavior Analyst (BCBA) and Licensed Behavior Analyst (LBA) in Kansas.
+Christie received their masters degree in Behavior Analysis under Dr. Dorothea Lerman at University of Houston-Clear Lake.

 Experience: 15+ years